Ian-T-Dixon/Disease_Prediction/README.md

 # Disease Prediction

 There are many people around the world suffering from various diseases.
-These diseases, each requiring unique treatment, can be diagnosed by the symptoms they cause.
-We created a machine learning model that can make accurate disease predictions using symptoms experienced.
+These diseases, each requiring unique treatment, can be diagnosed by the symptoms that they cause.
+We have created a machine learning model that can make accurate disease predictions using symptoms experienced.
 This trained model can be deployed to a webpage to accept user inputs and make real-time predictions.
 A database is simultaneously be queried to load stored information on the predicted illness, including treatment options.
 We showcase how ETL data analysis, full-stack development, and machine learning can be used to impact human well-being in the future of healthcare.

 [Google Slides](https://docs.google.com/presentation/d/17sEjf6EPZSJ9EY5Vl9RA3tWl3OAGQc6XCYFe-FfR_w0/edit?usp=sharing) was used to present our development journey and findings to our mentors and peers.